Chilipp/straditize/straditize/widgets/docs/align_columns.rst

+.. _align-cols:

 Align the columns vertically
 ============================
 Sometimes the columns are not aligned properly which makes it hard to identify where the exact measurement is located and might lead to misinterpretations of measurements.
+To correct this, we implemented a methodology to align the columns.

-To correct this, move the marks for each column to the vertical positions that should have the same y-value for each column.
+After having clicked the :guilabel:`Align columns` button, multiple marks are created.
+To correct the vertical displacement, move those marks to the vertical position in each column, that should be on the same vertical level.

-Click the horizontal line for selecting multiple marks, click the vertical line for selecting only one mark.
+You can select the horizontal lines for moving multiple marks and the vertical line for selecting only one mark.

 1. Select one mark on one column by clicking on it's vertical line